rootkovska/rootkovska.github.io/_posts/2015-12-27-PastaCiccia.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/watch?v=Yn0mglH7XLk">Excerpt from the documentary "Terms And Conditions May Apply"</iframe>

-Don't worry Zukky, there's no need for you to go to Europe to be sentenced - you're not Edward Snowden - your company's money only, have to travel.
-All the ones that I refused since Google inception, because of my ethical concerns about privacy.
+Don't worry Zucky - "it. zucca, zucchina", "en. pumpkin"; "it. zucca vuota", "en. empty head" - there's no need for you to go to Europe to be sentenced - you're not Edward Snowden - because we don't want you; we want your money.
+All the ones that we refused since Google inception, because of our ethical concerns about privacy.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/watch?v=K6YOd56yky0">BUFFONE a Silvio Berlusconi di Piero Ricca</iframe>